 The church edifice was not started until 1831 and when completed in 1834 it was called a “three-decker” building which included the nave, slave galleries, and undercroft.
 The original altar silver, presented by the Ladies of St. Paul’s Church in 1834, is still in use today.

-When the War Between the States commenced the church closed its doors and the rector of St. Paul’s resigned and joined the Army of Tennessee.
+When the Civil War commenced the church closed its doors and the rector of St. Paul’s resigned and joined the Army of Tennessee.
 In February of 1862 with the fall of Ft.
 Donelson, Franklin became occupied by Union soldiers who used the church as a barracks.
 Being winter, the pews and pipe organ were burned for firewood.
 The interior columns were damaged to build watering troughs for the horses and this evidence is still visible today.
 The fair linen became saddlecloths for the commanders’ horses.
 Fortunately, the altar silver and Parish Register were saved—but only because they had been buried across the street.

 Following the bloody Battle of Franklin on November 30, 1864, St. Paul’s was used as a hospital for wounded troops—first by the Federals and then later by the Confederates.
 When it was all over, nothing much more than the thick walls were left intact.